bp-kelley/descriptastorus/README.md

 DescriptaStorus
 ===============

-The descriptastorus provides fast random access to rows of properties suitable for machine learning.
+The descriptastorus provides (1) fast random access to rows of properties suitable for machine learning and (2) fast random access to indexed molecule files

 An example data set is located at: